Data-Visualization-Intro/3-D3-line-chart/readme.md

 ### Why Accessor Functions?

-Defining accessor functions are a best practice.
+As we will see, defining accessor functions are a best practice.

 Creating separate functions to read the values from our data points helps us in a many ways:

 - Easy changes: every chart is likely to change — whether that change is due to business requirements, design, or data structure.
 These changing requirements are especially prevalent when creating dashboards with dynamic data, where you might need to handle a new edge case two months later.
 Having accessor functions in one place in a chart file makes them easy to update.
 - Documentation: having these functions at the top of a file can give you a quick reminder of what metrics the chart is plotting and the structure of the data.